mvolkmann/blog/src/tailwind.md

 {% aTargetBlank "https://tailwindcss.com/docs/", "tailwindcss.com/docs" %}.
 It is included here in a more compact manner that is more easily searchable because they are all on a single page.

+Many Tailwind class names end with a numeric strength value.
+Often this represents a multiple of `0.25rem`.
+For example, the class `p-4` adds padding of `1rem` to all sides of an element.
+Class names for colors can specify strength values that are multiples of 100.
+For example, the class `text-red-400` specifies a certain shade of red.

+Many Tailwind class names support specifying an arbitrary value in square brackets.
+For example, the class `p-[19px]` adds padding of `19px` to all sides of an element.

 In class names that include `-color`, `color` should be replaced by one of `gray`, `red`, `orange`, `yellow`, `green`,